aritrabiswas2004/novascript-source/README.md

 ### Strings

 There is now strings support in NovaScript.
 Strings are sequences of alphanumeric ASCII characters.
-Currently, there is no support for escape sequences but that is soon to change in the future.
 The maximum length of a string is 2147483647 characters
 (`2^53 - 1`), the same as JavaScript.
 Strings are declared with the double quotation mark (`"`).
+Strings now also support ASCII escape sequences such as `\n` as newline, `\t` for tab whitespaces and `\r` for end of line.

 ```javascript
 const foo = "foo";